frictionlessdata/data-quality-dashboard/README.md

 open http://localhost:3000/
 ```

+See the `scripts` section in `package.json` for more available commands.

 Read on for details.

 ## Application

 The Data Quality Dashboard is a Node.js application written in ES6, largely using Express and React.

-Th `app.backend` module renders the basic views (using React on the server) and is responsible for preparing the data as JSON by parsing the CSV database.
+The `app.backend` module renders the basic views (using React on the server) and is responsible for preparing the data as JSON by parsing the CSV database.
 It also provides some simple routes for standard pages like FAQ and About.

 The `app.ui` module is a React-Redux application for displaying the data to the user.

 The codebase is written in Node.js-style CommonJS, using ES6 syntax.
 The `app.ui` code is bundled by Browserify, and `app.backend` is transformed using Babel at runtime.

-### Local development

-See `npm.scripts` to manage your local workflow.

 ### Remote deployment